Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 There were very few immigrants from non-European countries so diversification in society was not encouraged or emphasized for minorities.

-Hard work was encouraged in schools, churches, and by the media so that all people could realize the American dream of having their own home, business, and becoming prosperous.
+Hard work was encouraged in schools, churches, and by the media so that all people could realize the American dream of having their own home, and business, and becoming prosperous.

-Following the rise of Communism after World War II in the Soviet Union, China, and other areas in the world, there was a fear of the world-wide domination of Communism which was preached in the schools and by the media.
+Following the rise of Communism after World War II in the Soviet Union, China, and other areas in the world, there was a fear of the worldwide domination of Communism which was preached in the schools and by the media.
 Senator McCarthy of Wisconsin led a witch hunt for Communists in the American government and the media.
 Since the Soviet Union had nuclear weapons, there was a great fear that they would use them against America.

 Fast forward to today and we see that conformity has been replaced by diversity.
 This cultural diversity began during the Vietnam War in the 60s.
 The media seems to have demonized the White Anglo-Saxon Protestant (WASP) men who demanded conformity in the 50s.
 Today the ever-increasing number of minority groups such as Afro-Americans, Hispanics, Muslims, and Asians are being championed through cultural diversification campaigns in public and private.
-Diversification has led to affirmative action which gives preference to minorities when hiring or in getting admitted to colleges and universities.
+Diversification has led to affirmative action which gives preference to minorities when hiring or getting admitted to colleges and universities.

-I hardly hear of anyone talking about hard work to achieve the American dream today.
+I seldom hear anyone talking about hard work to achieve the American dream today.
 Instead, many people, especially the young, are counting on the government to give them a free college education and health care through socialistic programs.
 Others are relying on public assistance welfare programs when they say they cannot work.

 Finally, historical revisionism makes it impossible to go home again.
-In the late 1950s and early 1960s, I learned in my high school and college history courses about such themes as westward expansion, manifest destiny, the white man's burden, and rugged individualism in the history of the United States's development.
+In the late 1950s and early 1960s, I learned in my high school and college history courses about such themes as westward expansion, manifest destiny, the white man's burden, and rugged individualism in the history of the United States' development.